network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-7.md

 ### Questions to Explore
 * When designing a network, why might you choose VRRP instead of HSRP?
 * From your OSPF Hello packet capture, what information can you extract about neighbors and timers?
-* Why might your OSPF-learned default route differ between devices?
+* Why is your OSPF learned default route on the distribution swiches labeled differently than the others?
-* What advantages does OSPF offer over static routing in this design?
+* What advantages does dynamic routing like OSPF offer over static routing?

 ==- :books: Documentation
 - [EOS 4.34.1F - OSPF Configuration](https://www.arista.com/en/um-eos/eos-ip-routing)